Tug/express-chat/README.md

     # the mongodb client is in
     /opt/mongo/bin/mongo

-    # if you are user
+    # if you are a restricted user
     sudo mv  ./mongodb-linux-x86_64-1.4.2/* ~/mongo
     sudo mkdir -p ~/data/db